gcavalcante8808/htpwd/readme.md

 all strings that will be translated.

-For easy use, we recommend the translation using the poeditor or 'Loco' available at https://localise.biz wich allow users to translate and get .po and .mo files directly from browser.
+For easy use, we recommend the translation using the poeditor or 'Loco' available at https://localise.biz which allow users to translate and get .po and .mo files directly from browser.